 Hot water that would scald in seconds at 140 degrees Fahrenheit will take minutes to cause the same level of injury at less than 120 degrees Fahrenheit.
 Many hot water systems produce hot water at well over 130 degrees Fahrenheit.

 The risk of scalding or serious burns, especially to children and elderly people, is high.
-When possible, our Professional Engineers measure the hot water temperature and advises you of hazards.
+When possible, our Engineers measure the hot water temperature and advises you of hazards.

 Hot water heater life expectancy varies dramatically depending on the type of hot water heater.
 A tankless hot water heater can last as long as the heating system in which it is mounted, although effectiveness may diminish over time.
 An automatic storage hot water heater, hot water booster tank, or an indirect-fired hot water heater typically lasts from seven to 15 years.
-Our Professional Engineers evaluate the hot water system, and advises you of remaining life expectancy.
+Our Engineers evaluate the hot water system, and advises you of remaining life expectancy.

 A tankless hot water heater heats the water by circulating it through coils inside a boiler.
 As the water circulates through the coils, it is heated.

 Tankless hot water heaters may suffer from performance problems, especially as they age.
 Many systems start out at an initial temperature hot enough to scald.
 After running for a short time, this hot temperature may fall to a relatively low temperature.
 To help overcome this problem, many people install hot water booster tanks in conjunction with a tankless hot water heater.